hanmaokun/robolectric-java-gradle-plugin/README.md

 robolectric-java-gradle-plugin
 ==============================

-#Test Project:
+#Sample Application:
 [https://github.com/bademux/deckard-gradle] (you should run gradle uploadArchive on robolectric-java-gradle-plugin project first)

 #Reqs:
 Tested with AndroidStudio 0.8.14, gradle 2.1, android-gradle-pugin 0.13.3

 #HowTo:
-1. Add new module to you project
+- Add new module to you project
  Add to _build.gradle_
 ```groovy
 apply plugin: 'robolectric'